-You could always save a lot of money and just make instant coffee each morning instead.
-But for many of us, instant just doesn't cut it in terms of consistency, taste and quality.
+On that note, you could always save even more money and make instant coffee each morning instead.
+But as quick and simple instant is, we all know it just doesn't cut it in terms of consistency, taste and quality.

 That means if you're a coffee connoisseur, you'll need to find one of the best coffee machines to help you perfect your morning brew at home.

-To get the most out of your coffee machine, you'll need to decide which kinds of coffee you and your family drink the most, as well as what your top priorities are for a new coffee maker, to ensure you'll get the most bang for your buck.
+To get the most out of your coffee machine, you’ll also need to decide which kinds of coffee you and your family drink the most, as well as what your top priorities are for a new coffee maker.

-For you that might mean a consistent crema or simply the fact your pre-programmed coffee can be ready to go with the switch of a button.
-What about bean to cup or fully manual?
-Or is saving space in your tiny kitchen more important than anything else?
-An almost endless choice of pods and capsules might be more your thing, or picking out that perfect roast ready to grind fresh that next morning.
+For example, do you want a bean to cup coffee-making experience or manual?
+Is space an issue, which means you need a coffee machine on the smaller side?
+Are you looking for a consistent crema or simply the fact your pre-programmed coffee can be ready to go with the switch of a button and the type isn’t as important?
+You might want to opt for the machines with an almost endless choice of pods and capsules or even pick out that perfect roast ready to grind fresh that next morning.

+Whichever coffee you prefer, we've got a solution for you.
 Whether you're on the hunt for a high-end steel machine that'll make any kind of caffeinated beverage under the sun or a hand-powered espresso device that will fit in your rucksack, here are a few of the best domestic coffee makers fuelling the TechRadar team.
-All of which we've selected and had chance to put to the caffeine test ourselves.
+All of which we've selected and had a chance to put to the caffeine test ourselves.

 - Should I buy a De’Longhi coffee machine?
 Find out if De’Longhi’s coffee machines are worth waking up to